Being open to new experiences has paid dividends for Elyse

 Throughout her student years, Elyse was the recipient of many awards and scholarships including a Postgraduate Publication Award from Monash University in 2015, the Atherosclerosis Society Young Investigator Award in 2014 and a National Heart Foundation Postgraduate Biomedical Scholarship in 2012.

 In early 2016, she relocated to Europe with the intention of completing postdoctoral studies and then transitioning into a role in the pharmaceutical industry.
-However, she says a unique opportunity came up to work at one of the world’s leading diabetes-focussed companies, Novo Nordisk, that fitted her skillset and she was fortunate to secure the role.
+However, she says a unique opportunity came up to work at one of the world’s leading diabetes-focused companies, Novo Nordisk, that fitted her skillset and she was fortunate to secure the role.

 As a Senior Research Scientist in the Diabetes Complications department of Global Research in Denmark, her current role involves exploring novel potential therapeutics in preclinical models of diabetic nephropathy.